ray-project/ray/python/ray/rllib/README.rst

 RLlib: A Scalable Reinforcement Learning Library
 ================================================

-This README describes the technical design of RLlib (e.g. if you're interested in developing new algorithms).
-To learn how to apply existing RLlib algorithms to problems, see the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.
+This README provides a brief technical overview of RLlib.
+See also the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.

 RLlib currently provides the following algorithms: